particle-iot/node-example-device-cloud-setup/README.md

 If you do not want to install node.js, or can't, because you have a managed computer or Chromebook, you can run the tool from the Chrome web browser on Windows, Linux, Mac, and Chromebook.
 This uses [Stackblitz](https://stackblitz.com) to run a virtual machine and node *in your web browser*.

-Open this page in Chrome: [https://stackblitz.com/edit/node-ufhuyk](https://stackblitz.com/edit/node-ufhuyk?file=app.js)
+Open this page in Chrome: Open this page in Chrome: [https://stackblitz.com/github/particle-iot/node-example-device-cloud-setup](https://stackblitz.com/github/particle-iot/node-example-device-cloud-setup)

 In the Terminal pane in the lower center of the window, enter the command: